Land reform in Mexico: Colonial era

 Since the crown held title to all vacant land in Central Mexico, it could grant title to whomever it chose.
 In theory, there was to be an investigation to see if there were claims on the property, with notice given to those in the vicinity of the proposed grant.
 The Spanish crown granted mercedes to favored Spaniards, and in the case of the conqueror Hernán Cortés, created the entailment of the Marquesado del Valle de Oaxaca.

-In the 17th century, there was a push to regularize land titles via the process of composición, in which for a fee paid to the crown clouded titles could be cleared, and indigenous communities had to prove title to land that they had held "since time immemorial," as the legal phrase went.
+In the 17th century, there was a push to regularize land titles via the process of composición, in which for a fee paid to the crown clouded titles could be cleared, and Indigenous communities had to prove title to land that they had held "since time immemorial," as the legal phrase went.
 This was the period when Spaniards began regularizing their titles via composición.

 In the 18th century, the Spanish crown was concerned about concentration of land in the hands of a few in Spain and the lack of productiveness of those landed estates.
 Gaspar Melchor de Jovellanos drafted the Informe para una ley Agraria ("A report for an Agrarian Law") published in 1795 for the Royal Society of Friends of the Country of Madrid (":es:Real Sociedad Económica Matritense de Amigos del País") calling for reform.
 He saw the need for disentailment of landed estates, sale of land owned by the Catholic Church and privatizing common lands as key to making agriculture more productive in Spain.
-Barriers to productive use of land and a real estate market that would attract investors kept land scare and prices high and for investors was not a profitable enough enterprise to enter agriculture.
+Barriers to productive use of land and a real estate market that would attract investors kept land scarce and prices high and for investors was not a profitable enough enterprise to enter agriculture.
 Jovellanos was influenced by Adam Smith’s The Wealth of Nations (1776), which asserted that the impetus for economic activity was self-interest.

 Gaspar Melchor de Jovellanos, 18th-century Spanish intellectual who formulated policies for agrarian reform.

 Jovellanos’s writings influenced (without attribution) a prominent cleric in independence-era New Spain, Manuel Abad y Queipo, who compiled copious data about the agrarian situation in the late 18th century and who conveyed it to Alexander von Humboldt.
 Humboldt incorporated it into his Political Essay on the Kingdom of New Spain, an important text on economic and social conditions in New Spain around 1800.
 Abad y Queipo "fixed upon the inequitable distribution of property as the chief cause of New Spain’s social squalor and advocated ownership of land as the chief remedy."